wifinigel/wiperf/mkdocs/docs/probe_prepare.md

 ### Network Connectivity

+__Note:__ *Use the method below to configure network interfaces.
+DO NOT use the RPI desktop GUI to configure network connectivity (if using the desktop RPi image, which is not recommended anyhow)....it will definitely __not__ work if configured via the GUI network utility.*

 #### Ethernet
 If the RPi is to be connected by Ethernet you will need to make some additions to the `/etc/network/interfaces` file to ensure you have network connectivity.
 Add the following lines to configure the Ethernet port for DHCP connectivity: